Netflix/atlas-docs/docs/overview.md

 ![Alert example](./images/stack_alert_example.png)

-This graph shows the number of requests per second and compares that with a prediction line generated using [double exponential smoothing](DES).
+This graph shows the number of requests per second and compares that with a prediction line generated using [double exponential smoothing].
 If the number of requests per second falls below the prediction, it indicates an alert would trigger using the vertical spans.
 The url to generate this image follows (newlines added for readability):

+[double exponential smoothing]: asl/ref/des.md

 ```
 http://atlas/api/v1/graph